 The UDP are currently in power and have been since 2008, under prime minister Dean Barrow.

-Other parties exist in Belize, but the history of the country is dominated – for better or worse – by the UDP and PUP, and for this election at least, that won’t change.
+As mentioned, other parties do exist in Belize, and run in elections.
+But the history of the country is dominated – for better or worse – by the UDP and PUP, and for this election at least, that won’t change.

 — Decision 2020 🇧🇿🔔 (@belizedecides) November 1, 2020